3 Proven Stretches to Relieve Lower Back Pain

 Making These Stretches Part of Your Routine

 While these stretches can offer immediate relief, their effectiveness increases with regular practice.
 Try incorporating them into your daily routine, especially if you spend long hours sitting or standing.
 Start with a few minutes of these stretches each day, and gradually increase the duration as your flexibility improves.
+These stretches are not medical advice and you should always seek out a professional.

 If you're dealing with chronic back pain, consider pairing these stretches with other non-invasive treatments like Cognitive Functional Therapy (CFT) or wearable devices designed to track movement like Curv, which provides personalised feedback.